Why should I study this course?

 Paper 2 - Prose - written examination 1 hour 20% of A Level 40 marks.

-One question from a choice of two comparing pre-1900 text Frankenstein and post-1900 text The Handmaid’s Tale from the topic of Science and Society which contain a thematic focus and test your ability to discuss relevant contextual factors.
+One question from a choice of two comparing pre-1900 text Tess of the D'Urbevilles and post-1900 text A Thousand Splendid Suns from the topic of Women and Society which contain a thematic focus and test your ability to discuss relevant contextual factors.

 Paper 3 - Poetry - written examination 2 hours 15 minutes 30% of A Level 60 marks